zht043/cell-sales-chatbot/README.md

  Ignore the input.
 Extract all phone model names from the input sentence.
 Append and prepend '%%%' symbols to each phone model name.

 >>>>> Input:
- How do the camera capabilities of the Apple iPhone 12,Samsung Galaxy S21, and Xiaomi Mi 11 compare?
+ What is the maximum refresh rate of the iPhone 12 Pro Max display and how does it compare to the Samsung Galaxy Note20 Ultra?

 Generating ......

 <<<<< Output:
- %%Apple iPhone 12%%,%%Samsung Galaxy S21%%,%%Xiaomi Mi 11%%
+ %%iPhone 12 Pro Max%% %%Samsung Galaxy Note20 Ultra%%

 ------------------------------------------------
 Using regex to tokenize:
-['Xiaomi Mi 11', 'Samsung Galaxy S21', 'Apple iPhone 12']
+['iPhone 12 Pro Max', 'Samsung Galaxy Note20 Ultra']
 ------------------------------------------------

 Step 2: Zero-shot BART classifier extract name keys

-Extracted Model Name:  Xiaomi Mi 11
+Extracted Model Name:  iPhone 12 Pro Max
-Extracted Model Name:  Samsung Galaxy S21
+Extracted Model Name:  Samsung Galaxy Note 20 Ultra
-Extracted Model Name:  iPhone 12
 ------------------------------------------------

 ------------------------------------------------
 Querying local DataBase ......
-Model Name Family:  iPhone 12
+Model Name Family:  iPhone 12 Pro Max
-100%|██████████| 158/158 [00:01<00:00, 87.91it/s]
-100%|██████████| 159/159 [00:01<00:00, 96.47it/s]
-100%|██████████| 158/158 [00:01<00:00, 96.31it/s]
-Model Name Family:  Xiaomi Mi 11
-100%|██████████| 145/145 [00:01<00:00, 91.49it/s]
+100%|██████████| 162/162 [00:01<00:00, 90.45it/s]
-100%|██████████| 145/145 [00:01<00:00, 93.96it/s]
+100%|██████████| 162/162 [00:01<00:00, 94.63it/s]
-100%|██████████| 150/150 [00:01<00:00, 94.48it/s]
+100%|██████████| 162/162 [00:01<00:00, 95.04it/s]
-Model Name Family:  Samsung Galaxy S21 100%|██████████| 166/166 [00:01<00:00, 89.09it/s]
+Model Name Family:  Samsung Galaxy Note 20 Ultra 100%|██████████| 167/167 [00:01<00:00, 89.10it/s]
-100%|██████████| 166/166 [00:01<00:00, 94.32it/s]
-100%|██████████| 173/173 [00:01<00:00, 94.69it/s]
+100%|██████████| 167/167 [00:01<00:00, 94.14it/s]
 ------------------------------------------------
-The iPhone 12 Mini 5G A2400 Dual SIM TD-LTE CN 128GB / A2401 is the most affordable variant of the iPhone 12 Mini for mainland China, Hong Kong and Macao.
-It features a Super Retina XDR AMOLED display protected by Ceramic Shield, 12 + 12 MP wide-angle rear cameras and 12 MP TrueDepth front camera.
-It also has HDR photo, Slow motion video, Burst mode, Touch focus, Panorama Photo, Face detection, Face tagging, Smile detection and 12.2 MP camera.
-The iPhone 12 Mini 5G A2400 Dual SIM TD-LTE CN 64GB / A2401 is the most affordable variant of the iPhone 12 Mini for mainland China, Hong Kong and Macao.
-It features a Super Retina XDR AMOLED display protected by Ceramic Shield, 12 + 12 MP wide-angle rear cameras and 12 MP TrueDepth front camera

-Xiaomi Mi 11 Youth 5G Premium Edition Dual SIM TD-LTE CN 256GB M2101K9C is a Chinese variant of Mi11 Lite 5G smartphone with 256 GB UFS 2.2 ROM, 8 GiB LP-DDR4X RAM.
-Xiaomi Mi 11 Youth 5G Premium Edition Dual SIM TD-LTE CN 128GB M2101K9C is a Chinese variant of Mi11 Lite 5G smartphone with 128 GB UFS 2.2 ROM, 8 GiB LP-DDR4X RAM.
-Xiaomi Mi 11 Pro 5G Premium Edition Dual SIM TD-LTE CN 256GB M2102K1AC is a Chinese variant of Mi11 Pro 5G smartphone with 256 GB UFS 2.2 ROM, 8 GiB LP-DDR4X RAM.

-The Samsung SM-G9960 Galaxy S21+ 5G Dual SIM TD-LTE CN HK 256GB is a powerful cellphone with a 12.2 MP camera, Samsung ISOCELL Plus S5K2LD camera module, and an adaptive display with support for 10 Hz to 120 Hz at Quad HD+ quality.
-It also has dual nano-SIM slots and 128 GB of storage.
-The Samsung SM-G9960 Galaxy S21+ 5G Dual SIM TD-LTE CN HK 128GB is a powerful cellphone with a 12.2 MP camera, Samsung ISOCELL Plus S5K2LD camera module, and an adaptive display with support for 10 Hz to 120 Hz at Quad HD+ quality.
-It also has dual nano-SIM slots and 128 GB of storage.
-The Samsung SM-G9980 Galaxy S21 Ultra 5G Dual SIM TD-LTE C
+The iPhone 12 Pro Max 5G A2412 Dual SIM TD-LTE CN 512GB / A2413 has a 60Hz display refresh rate, a 120Hz touchscreen sampling rate, and a 60Hz display refresh rate.
+The iPhone 12 Pro Max 5G A2412 Dual SIM TD-LTE CN 256GB / A2413 has a 60Hz display refresh rate, a 120Hz touchscreen sampling rate, and a 60Hz display refresh rate.
+The iPhone 12 Pro Max 5G A2412 Dual SIM TD-LTE CN 128GB / A2413 has a 60Hz display refresh rate, a 120Hz touchscreen sampling rate, and a 60Hz display refresh rate.

+The Samsung SM-N9860 Galaxy Note 20 Ultra 5G Dual SIM TD-LTE CN 512GB and the Samsung SM-N9860 Galaxy Note 20 Ultra 5G Dual SIM TD-LTE CN 256GB are two variants of the same phone, the Galaxy Note 20 Ultra 5G.
+Both variants have a 6.7-inch Super AMOLED display with a 120Hz refresh rate, a Snapdragon 865 chipset, and 512GB or 256GB of storage.
+The SM-N9860 Galaxy Note 20 Ultra 5G Dual SIM TD-LTE CN 512GB has a 512GB of storage, while the SM-N9860 Galaxy Note 20 Ultra 5G Dual SIM TD-LTE CN 256GB has a 256GB of storage.
+Both variants have a triple camera setup on the back, with a 48

 ------------------------------------------------